 Two Stanford faculty named Vannevar Bush Faculty Fellows

-Mark Schnitzer and Jelena Vučković are among the nine scientists and engineers selected for the Department of Defense’s “most prestigious research grant award.”
+Charbel Farhat and Michael Fischbach are among the 10 scientists and engineers selected for the Department of Defense’s “most prestigious single-investigator award.”

-This month, the U.S. Department of Defense announced that Stanford faculty members Mark Schnitzer and Jelena Vučković are among the nine faculty scientists and engineers selected as the 2022 Class of Vannevar Bush Faculty Fellows.
+The U.S. Department of Defense recently announced that Stanford faculty members Charbel Farhat and Michael Fischbach are among the 10 scientists and engineers selected as the 2023 Class of Vannevar Bush Faculty Fellows.